 The cathedral choir is often asked to sing at weddings, funerals, concerts and other events, and is available for hire both in the cathedral and in other venues.
 To discuss the possibility of the choir singing at your event, please fill out the form below or contact email@example.com

 Join the Choir

-The Organist and Master of the Choristers is always pleased to hear from prospective choristers, choral scholars and Lay Clerks.
-Boys normally join the choir aged 7, junior girls aged 7, and senior girls aged 11, but applications are welcomed from choristers of any age.
+The Director of Music, Matthew Owens, is always pleased to hear from prospective choristers, choral scholars and Lay Clerks.
+Choristers normally join the choir aged 7, but applications are welcomed from children up to age 12.

 Each year, the cathedral choir appoints a number of Alto, Tenor and Bass Choral Scholars, and these posts are advertised here and on the Vacancies page.
-Informal enquiries may be directed to the Organist and Master of the Choristers at any time.
+Informal enquiries may be directed to the Director of Music at any time.

 Occasionally, the cathedral has a vacancy for a singer to join its team of Lay Clerks, and these posts are also advertised here and on the Vacancies page.
-The Organist and Master of the Choristers is always glad to hear from prospective Lay Clerks, or singers who may wish to be considered for the Deputy list.
+The Director of Music is always glad to hear from prospective Lay Clerks, or singers who may wish to be considered for the Deputy list.

 Anyone wishing to contact the cathedral about singing as a chorister, choral scholar or Lay Clerk should do so via firstname.lastname@example.org